will-hedges/SWACheckInBot/README.md

-# SWACheckInBot - check in automatically
+# SWACheckInBot - a Selenium bot for flight check in

 Set and forget terminal app to check in at the earliest time for a SWA flight.